abhisheksuran/Reinforcement_Learning/README.md

 ## RL
-Implemented in Tensorflow 2.x
+## Implemented in Tensorflow 2.x
+1. Atari (New_Atari_DQN_image.ipynb, atari_DDDQN.ipynb are correctly implemented abut not able to fully train on colab(takes lot of time to train, so was not able to train for much time.
+Will try to get GPU on GCP) )
-## Mountain Car with QLearning
+2. Mountain Car with QLearning (works)
-Train using qlearning and DeepQLearning
+3. Train using qlearning and DeepQLearning (works)
-## Dueling Double Deep Q Learning
+4. Dueling Double Deep Q Learning (works)
-## Deep Q learning
+5. Deep Q learning (works)
+NOTE:- Atari_DQN_image.ipynb was implemented wayback and implementation of preprocessing for stacked frame was not correct, so i have uploaded new files.

 ## Thanks to:-
 https://www.youtube.com/channel/UC58v9cLitc8VaCjrcKyAbrw
 https://www.freecodecamp.org/news/an-introduction-to-deep-q-learning-lets-play-doom-54d02d8017d8/